ov-studio/Vital.kit/console/src/README.md

 WebView engine the OS provides rather than a browser you control the version of.

-## Known timing edge case (pre-existing, not introduced by this port)

-If Godot dispatches an `init` message and the first `print` message in the exact same synchronous turn (no tick/frame between them), the first log can be silently dropped.
-This is because `handle_message` is a `useCallback` that closes over `seed_meta`, and the effect that re-subscribes it with the updated `seed_meta` hasn't run yet when the synchronous `print` arrives.
-In practice this hasn't surfaced, since `init` typically fires once on mount, before any real log calls happen.
-Flagging it here in case your Godot-side code ever batches these calls together.

 ## Updating React or other dependencies

 ```